tanikina/anaphora-in-dialogue/index.md

 **Requirements:**

-4 CP: 30 min. presentation, summaries for all papers from the reading list 7 CP: same as for 4CP plus a term paper about the topic presented in the seminar
+4 CP: 30 min. presentation, summaries for all papers from the reading list and questions (2-3 per paper)

+7 CP: same as for 4CP plus a term paper about the topic presented in the seminar

 **Office hours:**